For Your Files:

 The agency responsible for licensing and regulating marijuana is the Washington State Liquor and Cannabis Board [external link].

 Sound Horticulture carries a wide range of products approved by the State of Washington for use on cannabis.
-Click here for a downloadable product and price list for PICOL customers, or browse our offerings online.
-If you would like to receive occasional news and information from us about Cannabis biocontrol, just let us know!
-You can view archives of past newsletters here.
+If you would like to receive occasional news and information from us about Cannabis biocontrol, just let us know and we'll add you to our mailing list!

 "Protected crops" from a pest point of view is an oxymoron.
 Indoor crops face much higher and devastating pest pressure primarily because the most protected thing in a protected crop is the pest.
 Unless great pains have been taken to mimic natural, optimal conditions for the plant (moisture exposure, humidity, shading, light tolerance, rest period, and who knows what), the plants are stressed.
 Stressed plants attract and nurture spider mites.
 Overly fed plants produce softer than optimal new growth, which is essential for the sucking pests such as aphid and whitefly.